Meet the Doctors

 Neal Durge, Clinical Governance Lead

 I am a consultant in Emergency Medicine at the Royal London Hospital, and have been working in pre-hospital care since 2008.
 In that time I have gained experience with several different air ambulance services, both here and abroad.
 It has been my privilege to work for the Trust since 2010 when I first joined as a registrar.
 I was delighted to be able to continue as one of the clinical governance leads in this dynamic, forward thinking organization that continually strives to deliver the highest quality care.
-The service is now almost unrecognizable from the one I joined but the commitment, dedication and talent of all staff has remained unchanged and has helped the Kent, Surrey & Sussex Air Ambulance Trust become recognised as one of the foremost providers of pre-hospital care in the country.
+The service is now almost unrecognizable from the one I joined but the commitment, dedication and talent of all staff has remained unchanged and has helped Air Ambualnce Kent Surrey Sussex become recognised as one of the foremost providers of pre-hospital care in the country.

 Outside of work I enjoy hill walking and mountaineering, a hobby that has meant I have experienced helicopter rescue from the patient’s perspective, twice.
 Despite being lucky enough to spend a lot of my working life in the air, I have a wife and two boys who keep my feet firmly on the ground.